Don Milton

-Donald Albert Milton (1923-1974) was an Australian rugby league footballer who played in the 1940s and 1950s.
+Donald Albert Milton (1923–1974) was an Australian rugby league footballer who played in the 1940s and 1950s.

 Background

 Milton was born in Bankstown, New South Wales on 22 December 1923.

 Playing career

 Milton joined Western Suburbs during his military service in 1944.
-He played seven seasons with Wests between 1944-1950, which included an appearance playing second-row in the victorious Western Suburbs team that won the 1948 Grand Final.
+He played seven seasons with Wests between 1944 and 1950, which included an appearance playing second-row in the victorious Western Suburbs team that won the 1948 Grand Final.
 Milton also played in the 1950 Grand Final and retired after the game.

 Death

 Milton died at Cronulla, New South Wales on 29 September 1974, aged 51.